by John McCall

 Many readers who don’t write fiction or verse are interested in the techniques used.
 Moreover, most subjects here (like mythology) would be of equal interest to readers and writers.
-The articles of general interest include “Colors Can Speed Up Your Thinking.”
-Rated excellent by the authoritative “Web English Teacher,” the article concludes with a prescription for writer’s block.
+The articles of general interest include “Colors Can Speed Up Your Thinking.”, which concludes with a prescription for writer’s block.
 Yet most any reader could use exactly the same time-saving methods in thinking through a hundred different matters.

 Both the writer and the general reader may wish to scan the “menu” to the side first, but the remainder of this introduction targets the needs of the writer.

 This websites has chapters with all sorts of advice.
 This advice is normally more useful either before or after the heat of composition; but whenever -- and whatever you write, revise for the reader or audience.

 This guide aims to match the writer with the advice in a specific chapter.
 The names of chapters describe the content, but not usually the type of writing that they can help most.
 “Clerihew verse” in not just for versifiers.
 The “rhyming dictionary” here is not like others; neither is the chapter “English as a Second Language.”
 The essay “Shadowing the Reader,” perhaps surprisingly, offers advice on many aspects of fiction writing.
 So does our latest addition, “Facebook for the Fiction Writer”, with its focus on characterization.

 The chapters are discussed in order of appearance on the menu.
 (A search engine supplements this guide.)
 The questions below target writers, prospective or established, but may also be of interest to students, teachers, and critics of writing.